SanPen/GridCal/README.md

 innovations; Some of them pushed by the need to use the software for commercial work, and some ignited by research and curiosity.

-If you are a professional looking for a free software to get work done in time, look no further.
+If you are a professional looking for a free software to get work done on time, look no further.
 If you are a researcher looking for a real-world, TSO-tested platform, you're in good hands.
 If you are a teacher willing to teach your students the ins-and-outs of commercial grade software, this is it.
 And if you are a student willing to learn